Horse Riding and Camping

 CCC Campground

-The CCC Campground is a rustic campground in the Badlands that offers a classic camping experience.
-It features 38 campsites with picnic tables, fire rings, and grills.
-The campground also includes a…
+The CCC Campground in the Badlands offers a rustic camping experience.
+There are 38 campsites, each equipped with picnic tables, fire rings, and grills.
+The campground serves as a trailhead for both…

 Coal Creek Campground

-Located South of Medora, the Coal Creek Campground includes 10 campsites each with gravel parking pads, fire rings and picnic tables; two vault toilets; and a solar water well with potable water.
-The…
+Located South of Medora, the Coal Creek Campground includes 10 campsites, each with gravel parking pads, fire rings, and picnic tables; two vault toilets; and a solar water well with potable water.…

 Denbigh Experimental Forest

-The USDA Forest Service established the Denbigh Experimental Forest in 1931 as part of a research project to determine what conifer or hardwood trees would survive in the area.
+The USDA Forest Service established the Denbigh Experimental Forest in 1931 as part of a research project to determine which conifer or hardwood trees would survive in the area.
 Over the next 20+…

 Denbigh Trail